Da Vinci Project

-The Da Vinci Project was a privately funded, volunteer-staffed attempt to launch a reusable crewed suborbital spacecraft.
+The da Vinci Project was a privately funded, volunteer-staffed attempt to launch a reusable crewed sub-orbital spacecraft.
 It was formed in 1996 specifically to be a contender for the Ansari X Prize for the first non-governmental reusable crewed spacecraft.
 The project was based in Toronto, Ontario, Canada and led by Brian Feeney.

 The original da Vinci Project is no longer operating.
 A documentary was filmed throughout much of the project's life from 2000 through post-X Prize roundup footage in 2008.
 The documentary accumulated some 1000 hours or so of footage.
 It was a private undertaking by Michel Jones of Riverstone Productions, Toronto, and as of early 2009 was still in a preliminary stage of editing and completion.